mimoyer21/sparkifydb-postgres/README.md

-# Readme.md for sparkifydb ETL pipeline
+# Readme.md for sparkifydb ETL pipeline to populate Postgres DB

 ## Purpose:
 The purpose of this database is to provide datasets that enable answering questions about user behavior in the Sparkify app (especially user song listening behavior).
-To do so we ingest the app logs of user behavior and song metadata into a Postgresql database, 'sparkifydb', from where we can run queries to answer such questions.
+To do so we ingest the app logs of user behavior and song metadata into a PostgreSQL database, 'sparkifydb', from where we can run queries to answer such questions.

 ## An explanation of the files in the repository: